pemami4911/ppde/README.md

 ## Run Protein experiments

-**UPDATE:** We found that the PPDE protein sampler was unintentially ran with a "soft" maximum number of mutations from wild type, i.e., the sampler would reset the Markov chain to the wild type whenever a mutation proposal was rejected.
+*UPDATE: We discovered that the PPDE protein sampler was unintentially running with a "soft" maximum number of mutations from wild type---the sampler would reset the Markov chain to the wild type whenever a mutation proposal was rejected.
 We have corrected the accept/reject step code (L77 in ppde/protein_samplers/ppde.py) and implemented a proper "hard" maximum number of mutations constraint.
+This is easily implemented in our sampler by setting the logits of proposed mutations that would result in an edit distance from the wild type sequence greater than a threshold.*

-See [this PDF](data/PPDE_Updated_Results.pdf) for updated versions of Table 1 and Table 2 with results from running PPDE with a "hard" maximum of 10 mutations (this can be set with argument `--nmut_threshold`).
+See [this PDF](data/PPDE_Updated_Results.pdf) for updated versions of Table 1 and Table 2 with results for PPDE with a "hard" maximum of 10 mutations from wild type (this can be set with argument `--nmut_threshold` in our code).
 If aiming to replicate the PPDE protein experiments results from the paper, set the flag `--paper_results` when running to use the "soft" maximum number of mutations constraint.
-This flag only affects the PPDE protein sampler (not the baselines or the MNIST experiments).
+These flags only affect the PPDE protein sampler (not the baselines or the MNIST experiments).

 | protein | unsupervised expert | $\lambda$ |
 | --- | --- | --- |